 What are a Loan and a Line of Credit?

 A loan is a financial arrangement between an individual or a business and a bank or a financial institution.
 The loan provider or the lender issues a specific sum of money to the loan taker or the borrower.
-The money is given in return for payment of interest for the use of funds.
+The money is given in return for interest payment for the use of funds.
 A line of credit is also a similar financial arrangement between an individual or business and a financial institution.
 They also charge interest for the money they grant for use.
 Although these two facilities sound similar, there are a number of differences between a loan and a line of credit.

 Differences between a Loan and a Line of Credit